sa-loup/documentation/content/applications/essentials/export_import_data.rst

 #.
 When exporting, there is the option to export in two formats: `.csv` and `.xls`.
 With `.csv`,
    items are separated by a comma, while `.xls` holds information about all the worksheets in a file, including both content and formatting.
 #.
 These are the items that can be exported.
-Use the :guilabel:`> (right arrow)` icon to display
+Use the :icon:`fa-chevron-right` :guilabel:`(Show
-   more sub-field options.
+   sub-fields)` icon to display more sub-field options.
 Use the :guilabel:`Search` bar to find specific fields.
-To use the :guilabel:`Search` option more efficiently, click on all the :guilabel:`> (right arrows)` to display all fields.
+To use the :guilabel:`Search` option more efficiently, click on all the :icon:`fa-chevron-right` :guilabel:`(Show sub-fields)` icon to display all fields.
 #.
-The :guilabel:`+ (plus sign)` icon button is present to add fields to the :guilabel:`Fields to
+The :icon:`fa-plus` :guilabel:`(Select field)` icon button is present to add fields to the
-   export` list.
+   :guilabel:`Fields to export` list.
 #.
-The :guilabel:`↕️ (up-down arrow)` to the left of the selected fields can be used to move the
+The :icon:`fa-sort` :guilabel:`(Sort)` icon to the left of the selected fields can be used to
-   fields up and down, to change the order in which they are displayed in the exported file.
-   Drag-and-drop using the :guilabel:`↕️ (up-down arrow)` icon.
+   move the fields up and down, to change the order in which they are displayed in the exported file.
+Drag-and-drop using the :icon:`fa-sort` :guilabel:`(Sort)` icon.
 #.
-The :guilabel:`🗑️ (trash can)` icon is used to remove fields.
-Click on the :guilabel:`🗑️ (trash
+The :icon:`fa-trash` :guilabel:`(Remove field)` icon is used to remove fields.
+Click the
-   can)` icon to remove the field.
+   :icon:`fa-trash` :guilabel:`(Remove field)` icon to remove the field.
 #.
 For recurring reports, it is helpful to save export presets.
 Select all the needed fields, and
    click on the template drop-down menu.
 Once there, click on :guilabel:`New template`, and give a unique name to the export just created.
 The next time the same list needs to be exported, select